alankrantas/micropython-BPIBIT/README.md

 BPIBIT.ledCodeArray(array=ledArray)
 ```

+## LED Progress Bar Graph

-Or use the display as a dynamic progress bar graph in a specific color:
+You can also use the display as a dynamic progress bar graph in a specific color:

 ```python
 while True:
     BPIBIT.plotBarGraph(value=BPIBIT.lightLevel(), maxValue=1023, code='W')
     BPIBIT.pause(100)
 ```

+If you omit the parameter "code" the default LED color would be white ('W').

 ### I2C